kdoore/CS1335-Documentation/_build/html/_sources/rainGame.txt

         }
 	}

+It's critical to note that in the constructor ``Catcher(float r)``, we are initializing the PVector object.
+This is an important function of a constructor:  to create any objects that are instance variables of the class.
+We can't use any of these objects until they've been initialized.

 Ball Class Code
 =================
 Here is the code for the Ball class  Note that we're using PVector for speed and location::